MARCONI RADIO CLUB OF NEWFOUNDLAND INC.

 19 Oct 2003 Start of operation

 • MRCN operates a VHF repeater on 147.00 MHz which services the North-East Avalon area.
 This project is ongoing.
-Plans to incorporate an IRLP type node and other features such as UHF linking are underway.
+Planning for other features such as UHF linking are underway.

 • A 2 metre FM beacon transmitts audio Morse on 146.31 MHz.
 This beacon has been on the air since 14 September 1986 and has been used to study seasonal variability in local VHF propagation.
 It also serves as a bench mark for repeater antenna receiving performance in the region.

-• A long wave beacon is in operation on 137.7770 kHz.
+• A long wave beacons is in operation on 137.7770 kHz.
 Please see the LF Experiment web page for more information.
+Other beacons have operated on 5269 and 477.7 kHz.